Anglo-Scottish border: Middle Shires

 Following the 1603 Union of the Crowns, King James VI & I decreed that the Borders should be renamed 'the Middle Shires'.
-In the same year the King placed George Home, 1st Earl of Dunbar in charge of pacification of the borders.
+In the same year the King placed George Home, 1st Earl of Dunbar in charge of the pacification of the borders.
 Courts were set up in the towns of the Middle Shires and known reivers were arrested.
 The more troublesome and lower classes were executed without trial; known as "Jeddart justice" (after the town of Jedburgh in Roxburghshire).
 Mass hanging soon became a common occurrence.
 In 1605 he established a joint commission of ten members, drawn equally from Scotland and England, to bring law and order to the region.
 This was aided by statutes in 1606 and 1609, first to repeal hostile laws on both sides of the border, and then to more easily prosecute cross-border raiders.
 Reivers could no longer escape justice by crossing from England to Scotland or vice versa.
 The rough-and-ready Border Laws were abolished and the folk of the middle shires found they had to obey the law of the land like all other subjects.

 In 1607 James felt he could boast that "the Middle Shires" had "become the navel or umbilic of both kingdoms, planted and peopled with civility and riches".
 After ten years King James had succeeded; the Middle Shires had been brought under central law and order.
 By the early 1620s the Borders were so peaceful that the Crown was able to scale down its operations.

 Despite these improvements, the Joint Commission continued its work, and as late as 25 September 1641 under King Charles I, Sir Richard Graham, a local laird and English MP, was petitioning the Parliament of Scotland "for regulating the disorders in the borders".
 Conditions along the border generally deteriorated during the Commonwealth and Protectorate periods, with the development of Moss-trooper raiders.
-Following the Restoration, on-going border lawlessness was dealt with by reviving former legislation, renewed continually in eleven subsequent acts, for periods ranging from five to eleven years, up until the late 1750s.
+Following the Restoration, ongoing border lawlessness was dealt with by reviving former legislation, renewed continually in eleven subsequent acts, for periods ranging from five to eleven years, up until the late 1750s.